-Aline, who has suffereds from a loss of hearing for many years was just hired.
+Aline, who has suffereds from a loss of hearing for many years, was just hired.
 During her first meeting, she wanted to adjust the volume of her hearing aid.
 Before, she would have had to modify it manually on the device itself, which would reveal to others that she had an auditory impairment.
 Today, Aline is equipped with LiNX hearing aids, which allows her to precisely modify her hearing aids through her iPhone discretely.

 How to Access Auditory Accessibility Settings